 IORT represents a significant advancement in the field of oncology, offering new hope to patients with specific types of cancer.
 Its ability to concentrate radiation therapy directly on the tumor site while sparing healthy tissue makes it a valuable treatment option.
 As research evolves, the application of IORT is expected to expand, providing targeted, effective treatment options for cancer patients worldwide.

 Understanding the intricacies of intraoperative radiation therapy is paramount for patients diagnosed with cancer, as it may provide a viable treatment option where traditional therapies have not been successful.
-By familiarizing oneself with IORT, patients can engage in informed discussions with their healthcare providers about their treatment options, paving the way for personalized and effective cancer care.
+By familiarizing themselves with IORT, patients can engage in informed discussions with their healthcare providers about their treatment options, paving the way for personalized and effective cancer care.

 Intraoperative radiation therapy (IORT) represents a significant advancement in the battle against cancer.
-Unlike traditional radiation therapy that often requires weeks of treatment, IORT delivers a concentrated dose of radiation to a tumor site during surgery.
+Unlike traditional radiation therapy which often requires weeks of treatment, IORT delivers a concentrated dose of radiation to a tumor site during surgery.
 This approach has several key benefits, making it a preferred choice for both doctors and patients.

 Precision and Accuracy